Guides and resources for asylum seekers

 Services for asylum seekers

 While your claim is being processed you can use health care in New Zealand.
 You may also be able to apply for a work visa so you can get a job.
-If your children are with you, you can enroll them at school.
+If your children are with you, you can enrol them at school.
 You also may be able to access financial support from the government.

 Welfare advisor support